syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/006_Python_parser.md

 ## Example: Parse Windows eventlogs in Python - performance

-The following example uses regular expressions to process Windows log messages received in XML format from the syslog-ng Agent for Windows application.
+The following example uses regular expressions to process Windows log messages received in XML format from the {{ site.product.short_name }} Agent for Windows application.
 The parser extracts different fields from messages received from the Security and the Application eventlog containers.
-Using the following configuration file, syslog-ng OSE could process about 25000 real-life Windows log messages per second.
+Using the following configuration file, {{ site.product.short_name }} could process about 25000 real-life Windows log messages per second.

 ```config